 Two healthy adult family members or visitors are permitted for the patient’s entire stay.
 Family members and visitors may switch during the same day.
 A labor coach or doula counts as one of the two visitors.
 Previously, only one visitor was permitted.

 For C-section deliveries, only one visitor may accompany the patient during the C-section and a labor coach is not permitted.
 Once patients are moved to a room, they may have two healthy adult visitors.

 For adult emergency department patients:

-Families with special situations should contact their care team and attending physician.
+Children may not visit hospitalized patients but families with special situations should contact their care team and attending physician.